KesseNones/Omniprogram-Side-Projects/README.md

 Given an input date, calculates the current date in the Elven Calendar of Middle Earth.

 #### Eridian Clock
 A base six time system used by the Eridians of the Project Hail Mary universe.
-One day is 7776 Eridian Seconds.
+One day is 7 776 Eridian Seconds.
 Each Eridian Second is 2.667 Earth seconds so one day is 20 738.6 Earth seconds, or about 5.8 Earth hours.

+### H Programs

+#### Huge Number Converter
+Given an input of a number that may be massive, it converts the number to scientific notation and also gives the name of the number.

+#### Hexadecimal Encoder
+Takes in a string and converts it to Unicode Hexadecimals, or vice versa.

+#### Hexadecimal Clock
+Counts the number of fractions in a day in base 16.
+There are 10 000<sub>16</sub> or 65536<sub>10</sub> fractional chunks in the day.
+It counts from 0000<sub>16</sub> to FFFF<sub>16</sub> and then overflows.